unchainedshop/unchained/docs/source/installation/install-engine.md

 > To test the Unchained Engine the next step will be to setup the test frontend project _Storefront_ created with [React.js](https://reactjs.org/) and [Next.js](https://nextjs.org/) locally.

-## Summary

-What did we do so far?

-- [http://localhost:3000](http://localhost:3000) to see your web shop front-end (Storefront)
-- [http://localhost:4010](http://localhost:4010) to see the Unchained Engine admin control panel<br />Login with username: _admin@unchained.local_ / password: _unchained#rocks_
-- [http://localhost:4010/graphql](http://localhost:4010/graphql) to see the Unchained Engine graphQL playground